11 Sales Collateral Examples Aligned to Your Buyer’s Journey

 - Position your product as a viable solution for their problem

-- Show how a similar company benefited the your work/product.
+- Show how a similar company benefited from your work/product.

 - Offer positive growth results and outcomes.